-Syria strikes: Russia sends warship to region
+Syria strikes: Site of chemical attack hit again

 - US investigating whether Russia was complicit in last week's chemical attack on Syrian civilians

-(CNN)A Russian frigate armed with cruise missiles was heading to the Mediterranean in an apparent show of force a day after the first direct military strike by the US against the Syrian regime.
+It wasn't immediately clear who conducted the strikes on Khan Sheikhoun, which was hit on Friday and Saturday, though only Russian and Syrian regime aircraft have been bombing that area of rebel-held Idlib province.

-Russian state media reported that the frigate, the Admiral Grigorovich, would call at a logistics base at Tartus, Syria.
-Russia also pledged to help strengthen Syria's air defenses after the US strike on the Shayrat airbase in western Syria.
+The latest attacks follow a missile strike early Friday by the United States on a base in western Syria that the US says was used to launch Tuesday's chemical attack, which left more than 85 people dead and hundreds more injured.

-The White House late Friday refused to say whether strike was a one-off action or part of a new strategy designed to hobble the military capabilities of President Bashar al-Assad.
-Nor would it say whether the US believed Assad should step down after the chemical attack on Khan Sheikhoun that killed at least 80 people and injured dozens more on Tuesday.
+The new strikes came as Russia, the Syrian regime's main ally, sent a frigate armed with cruise missiles to a port in western Syria in an apparent show of force in response to the US action.

 Key developments